WHAT IS THE IELTS?

 The IELTS test score reflects a student’s English proficiency level in reading, listening, writing and speaking.
 Each paper is marked from Band 1 (Non-user) to Band 9 (Expert user).
 Students will receive a final IELTS score which is the average of the four marks.

-The IELTS preparation course is a 52-hour course to help students build the language skills as well as master exam strategies to excel on the exam.
-This course is designed to train students in the following areas:
+With our computer-assisted learning system, the IELTS preparation course is designed as a customized intensive program that takes around 16-20 hrs to help students build the language skills and master the exam strategies.
+This course systematically trains students in the following areas:

 Task 1 Short Writing